andreagrisafi/SALTED/README.rst

 Installation
 ------------
-In the SALTED directory, simply run :code:`make`, followed by :code:`pip install .`
+In the SALTED directory, simply run :code:`pip install .`

+Optionally, Fortran extensions (f2py) can be compiled by running :code:`make` before installing.
+These are no longer required and Hessian construction uses Numba instead.

 Dependencies
 ------------